-- 1. Check that all RSS transmitter cores: - Have only the negative home run conductor passing through them. - Are properly aligned with the white side facing the inverter and the black side facing the array. - Have correct wire polarity with the white wire connecting to the white terminal. - 2.
-Check that strings: - <300 m long have only one transmitter core driving them.

-- >300 m and <500 m long have two properly aligned cores. - No strings are longer than 500m. - 3.
-Adjust the geometry of each string so that: - Positive and negative home run conductors are always within 2.54 cm (1in.) of each other.
-A home run conductor must be adjacent TS4 output cables as they are daisychained together. - Home run conductors do not form a large loop. - Conduits do not contain home runs from different transmitters. - Conductors powered by different transmitters are at least 200 mm (8 in). apart. - Excess home run wire is trimmed and not spooled or wound up into a pile. - 4.
+- 1. Check that all RSS transmitter cores: - Have only the negative home run conductor passing through them. - Are properly aligned with the white side facing the inverter and the black side facing the array. - Have correct wire connections at the bottom of the transmitter with the white pin connecting to the white terminal and the black pin connecting to the black terminal. - 2.
+Check that strings: - <300 m long has only one transmitter core driving them. - >300 m and <500 m long has two properly aligned cores. - No strings are longer than 500m. - 3.
+Adjust the layout of each string so that: - Positive and negative home run conductors are always within 2.54 cm (1in.) of each other.
+A home run conductor must be adjacent TS4 output cables as they are daisy-chained together. - · Home run conductors do not form a large loop. - Conduits do not contain home runs from different transmitters. - Conductors powered by different transmitters are at least 200 mm (8 in). apart. - Excess home run wire is trimmed and not spooled or wound up into a pile. - 4.
 If transmitter A is causing inverter B to produce power, reduce the input voltage of transmitter A. If the crosstalk disappears on inverter B, double check the signal strength of every TS4 associated with inverter A to make sure there are no issues with signal strength.